csabaiBio/obesity_challenge_broad/README.md

 ### Stage Fine Tuning
 Instead of simply train the model to predict new states and hope it will be in the right state, we can apply a discriminator, that has to categorize in what state the predicted gene is.
 This is a much more sensitive training, compared to a simple regression, yet it can achieve great performance.

+## Additional ideas to improve
+- Train a classifier that can predict gene states, get the most important varriables out of it and try to work with them.
+- Hierarchical predictions.
+Predict important/highly varriable genes frist, then based on them fine-tune rest of the remaining expressions.
+Alternatively we can check if we can approximate better if only using most important/highly varriable genes.